bmaidics/zilla-plus-aws-templates/amazon-msk/cdktf/secure-public-access/README.md

 ### MSK Client Authentication Method

-By default Zilla Plus will choose the most secure way configured for your MSK cluster.
-Order from most to least secure:

-1. mTLS
-1. SASL/SCRAM
-1. Unauthorized

-If you want to specify which client authentication method Zilla should use set the `MSK_ACCESS_METHOD` environment variable to the desired access method (mTLS, SASL/SCRAM or Unauthorized).
+To specify which client authentication method Zilla should use set the `MSK_ACCESS_METHOD` environment variable to the desired access method (mTLS, SASL/SCRAM or Unauthorized).

+### Public TLS Certificate Via ACM

+By default Zilla Plus will assume TLS certificate coming from Secret Manager.
+You can use Zilla Plus with TLS certificate via ACM.
+To enable this set `PUBLIC_TLS_CERTIFICATE_VIA_ACM` to `true`.

 ### Custom Zilla Plus Role